pooyamb/basteh/actix-storage-redis/README.md

 There are 2 different implementers available in this crate

 ## RedisBackend
-`RedisBackend` is a full expiry_store implementation.
+`RedisBackend` is a full store with expiration implementation.

 ```rust
 // Connecting to the redis instance on localhost without username/password(for dev env)